rust-cli/book/src/in-depth/human-communication.md

 about what it's doing
 and how it impacts the user.
-This can involve showing a timeline of steps involved or even a progress bar and indicator for long running actions.
+This can involve showing a timeline of steps involved or even a progress bar and indicator for long-running actions.
 The user should at no point
 get the feeling that the application is doing something mysterious that they cannot follow.